 Realizing what happened, he throws himself around the tree in a passionate embrace, causing it to burst into brilliant, white almond blossoms.
 Phyllis is brought back to life, and almonds become a symbol of true and everlasting love.
 Top that, chocolate.

 Almonds are still used to mark the deep love and fidelity of a new marriage in Italy, where a favor of candied, almonds, known as confetti, are a must at Italian weddings.
 Ovid's hometown of Sulmona in Abruzzo is still ground-zero for confetti production.

-My version of Torta di Mandorla is a light, moist way to say I love you, with the scent of sweet almonds, lively citrus and the lovely back notes of extra virgin-olive oil.
-I love that it comes together with two bowls and whisk; there is something supremely satisfying to me about making cakes without an electric mixer and a bit of elbow grease.
+My version of Torta di Mandorla is a light, moist way to say I love you, with the scent of sweet almonds, lively citrus, and the lovely back notes of extra-virgin olive oil.
+I love that it comes together with two bowls and a whisk; there is something supremely satisfying to me about making cakes without an electric mixer and a bit of elbow grease.

 You can use either natural or blanched almond flour; I personally don't mind flecks of skin from natural almond flour in my cake.
 The cake is perfect on its own, but the brown butter glaze gives it even more polish and flavor.
 After the glaze has set, dust the entire cake with a bit of confectioner's sugar for a pretty touch of extra sweetness.

 Editor's note: We are thrilled to welcome back Serious Eats Italian bureau chief and Babbo pastry chef, Gina DePalma.
 Not only is she one of the best pastry chefs on the planet but a gifted writer as well.
 These days she's back in New York City but needed to channel her inner Italian spirit through this almond cake, just in time for Valentine's Day.
 Take it away, Gina!